 - Brickset - import the Sets from your collection

 - BrickOwl - import Sets from an order you placed there

-If you have a file from another website (e.g. Brickset CSV file) with your LEGO Sets collection, you can import it here.
-You can also create your own file and import it - as long as you have CSV headers for the following fields: set number, quantity.
+Thebutton on an individual Set List will also let you import from a file.
+The file can be from another website (e.g. Brickset CSV file), or you can create your own file and import it - as long as you have CSV headers for the following fields (in any order): set number, quantity.
+For example: